There is a famous Hindi phrase that was used often to explain the power of policemen. It translates to “The law has very long arms”.

 $80,577,265

-"Hot Fuzz" is a British buddy cop comedy film written by Simon Pegg and directed by Edgar Wright.
-It forms part of the acclaimed Three Flavours Cornetto Trilogy, known for its clever humor and genre parodies.
+"Hot Fuzz" is a sharp-witted British buddy cop comedy, written by Simon Pegg and directed by Edgar Wright.
+As part of the renowned Three Flavours Cornetto Trilogy, the film skillfully blends satire and affection for the cop genre, delivering clever humor and inventive parodies throughout.

-The film received widespread acclaim from both audiences and critics, earning a spot in Empire magazine's list of the 100 greatest films of the 21st century.
-Its witty script and memorable characters have made it a modern classic.
+Celebrated by both critics and viewers, "Hot Fuzz" earned a place in Empire magazine's list of the 100 greatest films of the 21st century.
+Its quick-fire dialogue, clever twists, and unforgettable characters have secured its status as a modern comedy classic.

 ActionCrimeDrama